 To overcome these difficulties, we first observe that the time-splitting solutions conserve the $\mathrm{L}^2$ norm for each subproblem.
-Using the discrete characteristic triangle $\Delta(j_{1},n_{1};n_{0})$ (see Fig.~ \ref{fig1}), we establish a priori bounds for the time-splitting solutions to the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data}.
+Using the discrete characteristic triangle $\Delta(j_{1},n_{1};n_{0})$, as shown in see Fig.~ \ref{fig1}, we establish a priori bounds for the time-splitting solutions to the NLDE Cauchy problem \eqref{eq:NLDE}--\eqref{eq:NLDE-initail-data}.
 We then introduce a modified Glimm-type functional $\mathcal{F}$ defined on discrete characteristic triangles.
 By choosing a suitable weight, we show that $\mathcal{F}$ uniformly bounded in time direction, thereby obtaining local $\mathrm{L}^2$ stability bounds for the difference of two time-splitting solutions.
 A crucial ingredient in its proof is the introduction of a new Bony-type functional $\mathcal{Q}$ into $\mathcal{F}$, which acts as a potential to control the growth induced by the nonlinear terms.
-As a consequence, by decomposing the strip $\mathbb{R}\times[0,T]$ into two subdomains, we obtain global $\mathrm{L}^2$ stability estimates of time-splitting solutions for any $T>0$.
-Finally, we establish uniform estimates in both space and time, ensuring that the set of time-splitting solutions forms a precompact subset of $\mathrm{C}([0,T];\mathrm{L}^{2}(\mathbb{R}))$.
+As a consequence, by decomposing the strip $\mathbb{R}\times[0,T]$ into two subdomains, we obtain $\mathrm{L}^2$ stability estimates of time-splitting solutions for any $T>0$.
+Finally, we establish uniform estimates in both space and time, ensuring that the set of time-splitting solutions is relatively compact in $\mathrm{C}([0,T];\mathrm{L}^{2}(\mathbb{R}))$ for any $T>0$.